phamvanhong/GX-tools/README.md

 # 3. Edit tables name list (tables_name) in main.py you want to write gx

+# 4. Edit the null_columns list (in main.py) that refers to the columns want to check null

-# 4. After run main.py,following this:
+# 5. After run main.py,following this:

     PowerShell -> cd ..../DataModeling